Why Translating Black Writers Matters

 Currently, the BLM protesters are concerned with the case of George Floyd who was killed by a police officer during the arrest.
 It received unprecedented publicity as witnesses recorded a video of blatant violent misconduct of a police officer that led to the death of Floyd and posted it on the internet.
 The video soon went viral and has led to massive protests and unrest in Minneapolis where the situation took place.
 The main demands of the protesters are to have those police officers who have committed ungrounded violent actions against black people to be prosecuted and their ultimate goal is to stop violence against black people and have systemic racism come to an end.

-Translating Colored Writers Matters
+Translating Writers Matters

 So, as explained above, racism is the lack of education and understanding that drives stereotypical thinking.
-So fighting it involves increasing awareness about the colored people, their lives, their perspective.
+So fighting it involves increasing awareness about the people of color, their lives, their perspective.
 And it is only possible to achieve it by letting them speak up as their voices that have been silenced for too long.
 Occasionally we hear some stories in the media but it is not enough to shape the full perspective.
 Nowadays there are many different ways to achieve it because the internet allows vast possibilities.
 Recent years have shown how one comment, a video, a tweet, a song, a piece of text, or a hashtag can light up an idea in the minds of people and start an unstoppable wave.
 However, the language barrier remains one of the huge obstacles in the way of texts written by black non-English speakers.
 So it is extremely important to translate black writers and let their message be able to reach a wider audience.

 The industry of literature in the US including translation and publishing has always been characterized as predominantly white.
 Of course, there were some fundamental works of black authors such as Narrative of the Life of Frederick Douglass (1845) by Frederick Douglass, Twelve Years a Slave (1853) by Solomon Northrup, and The Souls of Black Folk (1903) by W. E. B. Du Bois.
 However, for each of those works, there were dozens of literary pieces written by whites that gained the same or even greater popularity.
 More than that, there is a huge amount of works written by non-English speaking white authors that were translated to English and are widely known across the US.
 But the literary pieces of black written in a language other than English are barely known to the American general population.
 It demonstrates that there are a considerable gap and imbalance in the literature available for the US readers that also contributes to the issue of racism by fostering the ignorant consciousness of the white population.